galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    >
 >    > > ### {% icon code-out %} Output: Bash
 >    > >
->    > > Your directory should look approximately like this:
+>    > > Your galaxy playbook yml file should look approximately like this:
 >    > >
 >    > > ```yml
 >    > > ---